raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

     ]
 ```

-`multirec` helps us write a function that converts two-dimensional squares into quad trees.
-And naturally, we can use `multirec` to convert them back again:
+Naturally, we can also write a function to convert quad trees back into two-dimensional arrays again:

 ```javascript
 const isSmallestActualSquare = (square) => square.length === 4 && square[0].length === 1;